Lola Eniola-Adefeso

-Omolola (Lola) Eniola-Adefeso is a Nigerian-American chemical engineer and the University Diversity and Social Transformation Professor of Chemical Engineering, Biomedical Engineering, and Macromolecular Science and Engineering at the University of Michigan.
+Omolola (Lola) Eniola-Adefeso is a Nigerian-American chemical engineer and incoming Dean of the College of Engineering at the University of Illinois Chicago.

+She is currently the Vennema Endowed Professor of Chemical Engineering, the Associate Dean for Graduate and Professional Education, and University Diversity and Social Transformation Professor of Chemical Engineering, Biomedical Engineering, and Macromolecular Science and Engineering at the University of Michigan College of Engineering.

 Eniola-Adefeso is also a co-founder and chief scientific officer of Asalyxa Bio.
 Her research looks to design biocompatible functional particles for targeted drug delivery.

 Education

-Eniola-Adefeso moved to Maryland from Nigeria at the age of 15.
+Eniola-Adefeso moved to Maryland from Nigeria at the age of 16.
 She was going to attend medical school but became interested in chemical engineering.
 Eniola-Adefeso studied Chemical and Biomolecular Engineering at University of Maryland, Baltimore County, graduating in 1999.
 She moved to University of Pennsylvania for her postgraduate studies, graduating in 2004.